Fy50167/regex-tutorial/gist-template.md

 ## Author

 This gist was written by Francis Yang.
-You can find my Github profile over here:
+You can find my Github profile over here: [Github Profile](https://github.com/Fy50167)